matscode/laravel.com-offline/resources/docs/5.5/scheduling.md

 When using chained `when` methods, the scheduled command will only execute if all `when` conditions return `true`.

-<a name="timezones"></a>
-### Timezones

-Using the `timezone` method, you may specify that a scheduled task's time should be interpreted within a given timezone:

-    $schedule->command('report:generate')
-             ->timezone('America/New_York')
-             ->at('02:00')

-> {note} Remember that some timezones utilize daylight savings time.
-When daylight saving time changes occur, your scheduled task may run twice or even not run at all.
-For this reason, we recommend avoiding timezone scheduling when possible.

 <a name="preventing-task-overlaps"></a>
 ### Preventing Task Overlaps